 As Wendy Kopp, founder and chair of the board of Teach For America, has said, "While I started out knowing that diversity would be important, over time I've seen firsthand that achieving greater levels of diversity -- particularly with respect to race and economic background -- is in fact vital to our long-term success."

 Diversity is a priority embedded throughout Teach For America.
 It is one of our core values—the set of principles we see as most crucial to our work—and we believe that the movement to ensure educational equity will only succeed if it is diverse and inclusive in every respect.
-We hold ourselves accountable for embodying our commitment to diversity in all that we do.
+We hold ourselves accountable for embodying our commitment to diversity in education in all that we do.
 We're proud of the work we've done to build a more diverse and inclusive body of leaders to help in this work, but we know there's a lot more work to do.

-Since educational inequity in our country is largely drawn along lines of race and class, we know that it’s particularly important to foster the leadership of individuals who share the racial and economic backgrounds of our students.
+Since educational inequity in our country is largely drawn along lines of race and class, we know that it’s particularly important to foster diversity in teaching, especially through the leadership of individuals who share the racial and economic backgrounds of our students.
 90% of the students our corps members teach are African American and Latino.
 Several of our regions also have significant American Indian, Native Hawaiian, and Asian American student populations.
 We deeply value everyone who commits to this work and as part of our commitment to diversity, we've created special initiatives and campaigns to place a particular emphasis on recruiting committed leaders who share the backgrounds of our students.